 Summary : Experience a truly intimate encounter with the Galapagos.
-Excursions range between high, medium and low intensity so you can explore the islands at your own pace discovering Blue-footed Boobies, giant tortoises and playful sea lions.
+Excursions range between high, medium and low intensity so you can explore the islands at your own pace discovering blue-footed boobies, giant tortoises, and playful sea lions.
 Experienced naturalists, certified by the Galapagos National Park, share their knowledge throughout the voyage.
-Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, hot tub, sauna, and fitness room.
+Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, a hot tub, sauna, and fitness room.

-Enjoy a guided tour of the capital of Ecuador, situated at an altitude of 9,350 feet and stand on the equatorial line at the Half of the World Park and Museum.
-Marvel at the monasteries of San Francisco and Santo Domingo.
-A tour director will guide throughout Quito and serve as personal concierge.
-Lunch with a spectacular view of the city, and enjoy a welcome dinner at a fine local restaurant.
+Breakfast is served at the hotel.
+During your guided tour of the capital of Ecuador, situated at an altitude of 9,350 feet, you’ll stand on the equatorial line at the middle of the World Park and Museum, and marvel at the monastery of San Francisco and la Compañia Church.
+Your tour director will escort you throughout your Quito stay, and serve as your personal concierge.
+Lunch with a spectacular view of the city, and enjoy a welcome dinner at a local gourmet restaurant.

-Arrive in Baltra and embark your expedition vessel.
+After breakfast, you will transfer to the airport for your flight to Baltra Galapagos.
 During World War II, Baltra served as a U.S. military base protecting the Panama Canal from enemy attack.
-Now Baltra's cactus-strewn landscapes are home to the region’s main airport.
-Explore the Xpedition, a 296-foot mega-yacht and your home for the voyage.
+Now the cactus-strewn landscapes of Baltra are home to the region’s main airport and where you will meet the ship.
+From the airport, it is just a short bus and Zodiac ride to the ship for embarkation.

-Espanola, home to an abundance of wildlife, is the oldest island in the Galapagos.
-Visit Suarez Point and observe sea lions, hawks, marine iguanas, and both Blue-footed and Nazca Boobies.
+Sail onward in the afternoon to Suarez Point on Espanola Island.
+Espanola, the oldest island in the Galapagos, is home to an abundance of wildlife.
+Visit Suarez Point and observe sea lions, hawks, marine iguanas, and both blue-footed and Nazca boobies.
 Keep an eye out for Waved Albatross migrating through to mate and raise their young.
 Excursion options include a long, rocky walk to look for albatross or observe an impressive blowhole spraying water to the sky like a towering geyser.

 Along Moreno Point's beautiful rocky shore, a field of hardened black lava flow is dotted with shallow pools, which are home to shorebirds and flamingos.
 The mangrove-lined shore provides a chance to see marine iguanas, sea turtles, stingrays, sharks, penguins, and Flightless Cormorant.
 Excursion options include a long walk and Zodiac ride, or an extended Zodiac ride.